Miriam improves the quality of life for children with learning disabilities and their families through innovative and comprehensive programs.

 In 1956, Miriam School was established to serve children with developmental disabilities.
 Following the establishment of Special School District and other public school special education programs, Miriam School’s focus changed in 1962 to serve children with complex learning disabilities.
 The school program is currently designed for children in pre-kindergarten through eighth grade who have learning, speech/language, sensory/motor, and attention disabilities.
 Through a team approach, small class size, and specialized instruction, Miriam School provides a variety of accommodations and curriculum modifications designed to meet the academic needs and support the social skills development of each of its 96 students.

-In September 2007, the Learning Center opened to provide services to students, ages three to 18 years, who wish to remain in their current educational environment but need specialized in-school, after-school, or weekend support services to meet their potential.
-The Learning Center annually serves approximately 900 children who attend over 120 different private, public, or parochial schools, or are homeschooled.
+In September 2007, the Learning Center opened to provide services to students, ages three to 18 years, who wish to remain in their current educational environment but need specialized in-school or after-school support services to meet their potential.
+The Learning Center annually serves over 1000 children who attend different private, public, or parochial schools, or are home schooled.